naomikap/rac-intensity/README.md

 # rac-intensity
 Title:
 ------
-Spatial modeling for the probability of accidental mark locations on a shoe sole
+Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis

 Researchers:
 ------------